 The success or failure of a business can often rest in the hands of its most valuable asset – its people.
-No matter how great the products or services, a business' well being is shaped by its people's day-to-day actions and decisions.
+No matter how great the products or services, a business' wellbeing is often shaped by the day-to-day actions and decisions of its employees.

 Success hinges on finding the right people.
 These are the ones whose knowledge, skills, experience and personal qualities match your business needs.
 Ideally, they'll be hardworking, enthusiastic and committed.
 Small businesses can't afford to carry dead weight.

-You might require advice when recruiting your first employee.
-The first step is recognising what contribution the job must make to your business and what type of person is likely to be able to perform the role.
+You might need advice when recruiting your first employee.
+The first step is recognising what contribution the job must make to your business.
+Drawing up a job specification can help you identify what it is that you need doing and the skills and knowledge required for your new employee to be able to perform the job.

 Ensuring a level playing field for all potential job applicants is a legal requirement, while enabling you to recruit from as wide a talent pool as possible.
 Interviews must also be free from discrimination.

-There are many employment laws and they apply to everything from wages, working hours, time-off, family responsibilities and workplace health and safety to discipline, grievances and firing employees.
+There are many employment laws and they apply to everything from wages, workplace pensions, working hours and time off, rights for employees with family responsibilities and workplace health and safety to discipline, grievances and firing employees.

 Get it wrong and you could end up at employment tribunal, which can be expensive if you lose, because there are no ceilings on awards.
-More reckless employer negligence could even lead to prison.
+Reckless employer negligence could even lead to prison.

 To lessen the likelihood of problems, you're advised to get to grips with employment law basics before you take on your first employee.
-Much of it is simple, common sense stuff.
-And if you're ever in any doubt – seek professional advice.
+Much of it is simple, commonsense stuff.
+If you're ever in any doubt seek professional advice.

 Having effective employment policies and a written employment contract (a legal requirement) removes uncertainty.
 No matter what the circumstance, employees must know what's expected of them and their employer.
 They must also know what behaviour is unacceptable – and what will happen if they overstep the mark.

-You should have employment policies on: maternity/paternity/adoption; leave/absence; working hours and overtime; health and safety; pay/benefits/expenses; harassment/victimisation and bullying; conduct/discipline; use of company property and facilities; and equal opportunities.
-It's advisable to also have policies on: email, internet and phone use; training; 'moonlighting'; confidentiality; smoking; drugs and alcohol abuse; possibly even dress code.
+You should have employment policies on: maternity/paternity/adoption; leave/absence; working hours and overtime; health and safety; pay/benefits/expenses; harassment/victimisation and bullying; conduct/discipline; use of company property and facilities, and equal opportunities.
+It's also advisable to have policies on: email, internet and phone use; training; 'moonlighting'; confidentiality; drugs and alcohol abuse; possibly even dress code.

 And if your policies are effective, you could have a happy (as well as a very profitable) ship.